Seoul South Korea Travel Guide

 In summer, stay hydrated, seek shade, avoid strenuous activity during peak heat.
 Drink Bottled water.

-High-quality healthcare with English-personnel who speak
+High-quality healthcare with English-speaking staff

 Tap water in Seoul is generally safe to drink, but numerous residents prefer filtered or bottled water.
 Food hygiene standards are very high.
 Ensure food is cooked thoroughly.